The Salvation Army Lehigh Valley, PA

-The Salvation Army of the Lehigh Valley is pleased to announce it has received a $3,000 sustaining grant from the PPL Foundation.
-These funds will support the Youth Enrichment Program at The Salvation Army Allentown corps.
+The Salvation Army, Lehigh Valley is pleased to announce it has received a $5,000 sustaining grant from the PPL Foundation.
+These funds will support the Youth Enrichment Programs at The Salvation Army Allentown Corps.

-This grant will provide great support to the more than 150 children in Allentown that are enrolled in our Youth Enrichment Program.
-These children come from low income homes and neighborhoods and The Salvation Army meets their need for after-school and summer program care.
+This grant will provide support the more than 140 children in Allentown that are enrolled in our Youth Enrichment Program.
+These children come from low income households and neighborhoods and The Salvation Army meets their need for after-school and summer program care.